 Before 2015, various kinds of gay bars were also found in the adjacent streets Paardenstraat and Amstelstraat, where also the world-famous gay disco iT

 was located during the 1990s.

-Unique opened here in 1951 as the first gay hotel in Amsterdam, soon followed by the West End hotel with on the ground floor the Cosmo Bar.
+In 1951, Unique opened its doors at Kerkstraat as the first gay hotel in Amsterdam, soon followed by the West End hotel with on the ground floor the Cosmo Bar.
 The hotel and the bar lasted until the year 2000.

 Kerkstraat in 1983 with De Pul, hotel Aero and Club Lord

 (photo: Gerard Dukker - click for the original)

 In the 1960s and '70s, gay cafés such as Incognito, Bonaparte, De Pul and Club Lord, the Homolulu nightclub and the Thermos Night sauna were added.
 At that time it made Kerkstraat the main gay street of Amsterdam, until that position was taken over by Reguliersdwarsstraat